If you want to go quickly, go alone. If you want to go far, go together. —African proverb

 The smaller scale of study groups provides a sheltered venue for doing the work of learning.
 This promotes trust between students, a sense of belonging, and, eventually, a sense of responsibility to other group members.
 In other words, study groups help create a sense of community.

 In a traditional classroom, the flow is from the experts (teacher and textbook) to the amateurs (students).
 As a result, socializing is considered antithetical to learning, an impediment that is frowned on, even punished.
 This often leads to unnecessary power struggles that undermine the teacher-student relationship.
-Students should instead be taught that, if done well, socializing can be productive.
+Students can instead be taught that, if done well, socializing can be productive.

 Many classroom activities inadvertently promote academic competition between students, particularly among the most successful.
 When there is a range of ability in a room (which is almost always the case), the fact that some students have already mastered the material and some haven’t is often seen as a problem.
 How should a teacher steer the class so that some students aren’t bored and others aren’t falling behind?

-Study groups offer one solution to this ubiquitous problem; in fact, they turn it into an advantage, boosting genuine learning in the process.
-Students who understand the material become peer teachers, thereby deepening their understanding as they work with other students.
+Study groups offer one solution to this ubiquitous problem; in fact, they turn it into an advantage, boosting self-directed learning in the process.
+Students who understand the material become teachers, thereby deepening their understanding as they work with other students.
 On the other hand, students who are struggling have access to help that is personal and non-threatening.
 When study groups function well, more teaching and more learning result.

 For many students, asking a question in a whole-class setting is too similar to public speaking and can provoke serious anxiety.
 Others are afraid of making a mistake publicly or appearing “dumb” in front of their peers.
 In a smaller group, even a shy person is more likely to ask questions without undue fear.
 Conversations in small groups are often more energetic and enthusiastic than those of whole classes because more students feel comfortable and volunteer to participate.

 Students need a place to share difficulties and even failures without embarrassment.
 Having a small enough group, particularly once trust has been developed, allows students to find the courage to admit they may not understand the material.
 Above all, in study groups students can take risks and actively learn from their mistakes.
-A constructive response to mistakes and failures is a prerequisite to genuine learning and a powerful character trait in life.
+A constructive response to mistakes and failures is a prerequisite to self-directed learning and a powerful character trait in life.
 Study groups can often be arenas in which students learn these vital skills.

 As students learn to trust and rely on each other, they also discover how to help each other more effectively and how to work well as a group.
 Rather than relying on an outside authority to police them and keep them on task, they become self-regulating.
 Learning to listen and respond to others, anticipating when something needs to happen and taking charge of it, are skills that are useful in school and in life.

 Because study group discussions engage students socially, new ideas have more depth and personal context than when they are learned by listening to a lecture or reading.
 Concepts are linked to emotional and physical experiences, which makes them easier to retrieve.
-Ideas learned by talking and listening tend to become long term memories—in other words, they have been learned instead of memorized.
+Ideas learned by talking and listening tend to become long term memories—in other words, they are learned instead of memorized.

 It is easier to believe that “we are all in this together” in a small group.
 Students can internalize the goal of working towards the success of everyone in their group more quickly than they might in a whole class situation.
 Study groups can help a class reach a critical mass of buy-in for this goal sooner.
 Study groups can also be successful in drawing in stragglers and skeptics who will feel more peer pressure from within their group than they do from the whole class.